Library Services and Resources

 - Search for the item in Macalester WorldCat to see if we already have an online version available.

-- If our online access is on Kanopy, please email Denise Tyburski (firstname.lastname@example.org) to confirm that the title will be available during the dates it is needed.
+- Email Denise Tyburski (firstname.lastname@example.org) to confirm that the title will be available during the dates it is needed.
+Streaming titles are licensed for a one year term.
+A title that is available today may be expiring tomorrow.

 - If no online version is available in Macalester WorldCat, please submit an order request using our online form.
 We will search for available streaming options.